udpet-challenge/udpet-challenge.github.io/index.md

 - Pre-register via Email before DDL_1
 - Submit the necessary material before the DDL_2 of 23:59 (pacific day time)
-    - A short paper or abstract about your method
+    - A short paper or abstract about your method (maximum 1-page or 500 words whatever is reached first)
     - Algorithms scripts or link to your Github repository
     - Generated Full dose image in nifti format (Unit:Bq/ml), recovered from dose reduced images in Test dataset

+- Prize: 1st Place 1600 USD, 2nd Place 1000 USD, 3rd Place 600 USD

+- The top 3 ranked teams will be eligible for an award and the best 5 classified teams will have the chance to present their work at theworkshop hosted at IEEE NSS/MIC on the 8th of November (10 mins talk + 2 mins questions).

 Should you have any questions or require further clarification, please do not hesitate to contact us.
 We wish you the best of luck in the UDPET challenge.